allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

     * Demonstrate continuous engagement with tasks
     * Be open minded
     * Raise a disagreeing opinion in a respectful manner
+    * Approach the professor for mediation if another member shows unacceptable conduct
     * :heavy_exclamation_mark: TODO: add any additional items in the A category for the participation in a team

 * Unacceptable Conduct (U):